Bazzini - Kitchen Nightmares Update - Open or Closed?

 They also say that Paul believes what he is doing is right and doesn’t need to be changed.

-The restaurant is supported financially by Paul's wife Leslie.
+The restaurant is being financed by Paul's wife Leslie.

-It is only open for limited hours in the evening.
+The restaurant is open for just a few hours in the evening.

 Leslie says that there are no college funds for their children.